andycroll/bootstrappingio/_posts/2014-01-20-bootstrapping-as-health-insurance.markdown

 layout: post
 ---

-Two stories of poor health kick off this week's [Bootstrapping IO](http://bootstrapping.io), but don't worry (SPOILER!) there's happy endings!
+Two stories of poor health kick off this week's [Bootstrapping IO](http://bootstrapping.io), but don't worry (SPOILER!) there are happy endings!

-Another couple of 'looking back' posts round out our short missive this week.
-After this no more 'year in review posts', I promise, it's getting to the end of January and we've all broken our resolutions already!
+Another couple of 'looking back' posts round out our missive this week.
+After this no more 'year in review posts', I promise, it's getting to the end of January and no doubt we've all broken our resolutions already!

 ### [Your Sideproject as Insurance Policy](http://alistapart.com/column/your-side-project-as-insurance-policy)